daniel-hauke/dcm_ei/README.md

 The prior files from the grandmean healthy controls inversion reported in the paper can be found inside the code/priors folder.
 For analyses in healthy controls or  psychiatric conditions (other than schizophrenia) we recommend using these priors.
 If you are interested in priors that were enriched for psychosis risk you can download priors for the passive oddball (MMN) and active oddball (P300) paradigms from this paper applying the model to data from individuals at clinical high risk for psychosis here:
 - Rodriguez-Sanchez*, Hauke*, et al. (2026). **Biophysical Modeling of Excitation/Inhibition Balance and Conversion to Psychosis in the Clinical High Risk Syndrome.** *Biological Psychiatry*. https://doi.org/10.1016/j.biopsych.2026.04.007

+We found the best runtime-accuracy trade-off using the euler integrator from Schöbi et al. (2021) and recommend using this integrator with: `'euler_fx_cmc_ei_v1.m'`

 If you are interested in the conductance-based model (not extensively tested) you can find the model implemented using the dde23 integrator in matlab for benchmarking inside the code/dcm_dde23_integrator folder: `'dde23_fx_cmm_nmda_ei_v1.m'`